honeybadger26/ts/README.md

     - Total hours logged today
         - Breakdown of the hours into items
 - Add a favorites category ( & functionality to add / remove favorite items)
-    - OR instead of Favorites, maybe a 'Most Recent' category.
-Idk about you guys, but I tend to rotate between about ~5 items at any one time and this saves the user the effort of setting favorites.
-        - `Simon:` I prefer 'Most Recent' because as you said there is effort in setting favourites
 - Error/ warning messages
     - No error messages for entering greater than 24 hours on current Timesheet.
 It will simply input 24 if you put >24
     - CR size 'Please talk to team leader' messages: 80 for small, 200(?) for medium, ??? for large